How to Start a Nonprofit in Texas | A Complete Guide

 If your nonprofit association pays the franchise tax, you will also need to file an Annual Public Information Report with the Texas Comptroller.
 This report will include the following information:

 There is no additional filing fee for this report, but it is due by May 15th every year.

 If you are exempt from paying the franchise tax, you will not need to file a Public Information Report.
-You are required to file a Periodic Report with the Secretary of State.
+You are required to file a Periodic Report with the Texas Secretary of State.
 This report requires the following information:

 This report is only necessary to file when the Texas Secretary requests the report, usually every four years.
 There is also a $5 filing fee.

 Texas requires nonprofits to file an Annual Report or Periodic Report every one or four years.
-As a nonprofit, it is best to publish and make public an Annual Report every year.
+As a 501(c)3, it is best to publish and make public an Annual Report every year.
 Major donors, corporations, and foundations look at these reports before donating to any organization.
 This is your chance to brag about the good you have done the previous year.
 Making it easy for people to find this information is the first step to getting larger gifts.

 Tax Form 990 is another report required by the IRS.
 This form is similar to a tax return.
-It asks for a description of income and expense activity, details about your organization’s operations and structure, and any major donor information.
+It asks for a description of income and expense activity, details about your 501(c)3 organization’s operations and structure, and any major donor information.

 There are several versions of Form 990.
 Whichever one you file depends on the amount of revenue you collect every year.
 It is recommended that you use a professional accountant to help with this form.